UlinProject/snapmaker-original/firmware/Klipper.md

 ## Is it possible to return to the factory firmware?
 At any time, in the same way, by dropping the original Update.bin onto a flash drive.

-## 460800 or 250000?
+## 921600/500000/460800/250000?
-I can't give you an exact answer, but this printer works fine at 500000 baud, but officially klipper recommends 250000 and according to official statements this should be enough.
+I can't give you a definitive answer, but this printer works fine at 500,000 baud and above.
+I currently use 921600 regularly, but Klipper officially recommends 250,000, and according to official statements, that should be enough, but the overall command throughput may be low.

 ## How do I know if the firmware has loaded and is working?
 When the microcontroller is turned on, the red LED on the "brains" lights up, after activating the "clipper" on the single-board computer, the LED on the "brains" stops lighting up (or continues to light up, if you did not specify this in the configuration).